Ensuring Tracking Code Is Installed

 Note: If you have your Tracking Code installed via Google Tag Manager, you will need to check to make sure your Google Tag snippet is on your page.

 WhatConverts uses First Click Attribution.
 This means the first method used to get to your website is saved in a cookie by the WhatConvert’s tracking code.

 With the WhatConverts tracking code on your website, when you visit your site using a Google Organic search, you will be stored as an Google Organic search visitor (even if you come back to the site using another marketing source).
 In order to test sources by simulating different source triggers, you must clear your cookies and close the window after each visit so WhatConverts reads you as a new visitor.
-There are a few options for achieving this:

 Adding and Verifying Swap Number